E.On (FRA:EOAN) Given a €12.00 Price Target by The Goldman Sachs Group Analysts

-E.On (FRA:EOAN) has been given a €12.00 ($14.12) price target by The Goldman Sachs Group in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+E.On (FRA:EOAN) has been assigned a €12.00 ($14.12) price objective by equities researchers at The Goldman Sachs Group in a report issued on Tuesday, Borsen Zeitung reports.
 The firm presently has a “buy” rating on the stock.
-The Goldman Sachs Group’s price target would indicate a potential upside of 15.65% from the stock’s previous close.
+The Goldman Sachs Group’s price target would suggest a potential upside of 12.57% from the stock’s current price.

 E.ON SE operates as an energy company in Germany, the United Kingdom, Sweden, Turkey, the Netherlands, Belgium, rest of Europe, and internationally.
 It operates through two segments, Energy Networks and Customer Solutions.
 The Energy Networks segment operates power and gas distribution networks, as well as provides maintenance, repairs, and related services.